-The downloadable copy of the translation has no legal value if presented as is to an administration which handles legal procedures requiring translated by sworn translators.
+A digital copy of the translation has no legal value if presented as is to an administration which handles legal procedures requiring translations by sworn translators.

-The translator's seal and his signature must appear on the translated document.
+The translator's seal and signature must appear on the translated document.

-The page setting of the translation must respect the setting of the original document.
+The page layout of the translation must respect the layout of the original document.

-The price and deadline can change, depending on the type and the length of the document.
+The price and turnaround time can change, depending on the type and the length of the document.

 At the moment, there is not special course or specific degree to become a sworn translator.
 The procedure is more complicated.

 The best way to do it would be to first tofollow a training course to become a professional translator (such as a BACHELOR +5 in Applied Foreign Languages).
 Once you've earned your degree, do not hesitate to take some time to gain some experience.